mmalmi/rod/README.md

 # Gun-rs

-Pure Rust implementation of [Gun](https://github.com/amark/gun).
+Pure Rust implementation of [Gun.js](https://github.com/amark/gun).
 For a wasm version, check out [gun-rs-wasm](https://github.com/mmalmi/gun-rs-wasm).

 Deployed at https://gun-rs.iris.to (serves [iris-messenger](https://github.com/irislib/iris-messenger) at the root)

 Live stats: https://gun-rs.iris.to/stats

+## Why?
+- Rust can be compiled into high-performing native binaries on many platforms, including embedded systems.
+- Maintaining and contributing to the codebase is easier than in [Gun.js](https://github.com/amark/gun).
+Gun.js doesn't have compilation or minification steps, and the code is kind of manually minified 😄

 ## Use
 Install [Rust](https://doc.rust-lang.org/book/ch01-01-installation.html) first.